 Augsburg has published social media guidelines.
-These guidelines are available in the Employee Handbook, and can be found on the Human Resources Moodle community.
+These guidelines are available in the Employee Handbook, which can be found on the Human Resources website.
 Please read the guidelines, and follow them whenever you use social media when you are acting officially on behalf of Augsburg.
 Faculty and staff also should be mindful of other Augsburg policies.

 Before You Start

 According to recent research commissioned by Augsburg, the official Augsburg website is the primary place prospective students and their families go to learn about Augsburg and its academic programs.
 With this in mind, and because departments have the ability to easily update their area of the website, priority should be given to maintaining and building these areas of the websites before considering or adding social media to a department’s workload.

 Social media is very time-consuming, and a very public activity.
 Before your department decides to add to its responsibilities, ask the following questions:

 - What are the goals of using social media?

 - Who is the audience we are trying to reach?

 - What types of information do we want to share?